-Right2Water is hosting a National Demonstration against water charges on Saturday, 17th September 2016.
+Right2Water is hosting a National Demonstration against water charges on Saturday, 8th April 2017.

 WATER CHARGES AREN’T GONE…YET.
 WE NEED ONE MORE PUSH TO END THEM

 Water Charges haven’t gone away.
 Fine Gael are still trying to get them in through the back door.

 A special Oireachtas Committee has been meeting since December.
 It must report to Government by April 14.
 Its recommendations will decide whether water charges are scrapped or retained.

 Fine Gael are proposing a charge for so called wilful waste of water.
 This would mean water meters in every house and a billing system just like water charges.

 THIS IS A TROJAN HORSE FOR THE INTRODUCTION OF WATER CHARGES AND MUST BE OPPOSED.

 If Fine Gael get their way what starts as a charge for so called wilful waste will soon become a charge for normal use.